Ulmus minor 'Argenteo-Variegata': Pests and diseases

 The cultivar is as susceptible to Dutch elm disease as the species.

 Cultivation

 Henry cited Loudon's report that 'Variegata' was cultivated in Chiswick in the early 19th century.
 The Späth nursery of Berlin supplied the Dominion Arboretum, Ottawa, Canada, with an U. campestris variegata argentea (1893) and an U. campestris fol. argenteis variegatis (1899), which may have been Silver Elm or Tartan Elm, as well as an U. campestris fol. argenteis marginatis (1897), possibly variegated English Elm.
 An U. fol. argent. var. minor, a "small, silver, variegated variety", appeared in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey.
 An Ulmus medio argentea variegata, "a pretty silver-variegated variety", probably Silver Elm, appeared in early 20th-century nursery catalogues in Australia.
-Silver Elm remains in commercial cultivation in Europe, and is commonly cultivated in Australasia and North America, where a number of mature specimens survive (see under Accessions).
+Silver Elm remains in commercial cultivation in Europe.
+It was planted (2019) in Dekkerplantsoen, Frans Halslaan, Loosdrecht, as part of Wijdemeren City Council's elm collection.
+It is commonly cultivated in Australasia and North America, where a number of mature specimens survive (see under Accessions).